Animal husbandry in India: Dairy

 In FY 2019, India had approximately 192.5 million cattle.
 India also had 148.9 million goats, 109.9 million buffaloes, 74.3 million sheep, and 9.1 million pigs.
 Milk production in FY 2022-23 was estimated to have reached 230.58 million tons (459 (gms/day/capita) (increased from 221.06 million tonnes, and 444 gm/day/capita in 2021-22), and egg production had reached a level of 138.38 billion eggs.
 India is second largest country in production of cow milk and largest milk production country.

 Dairy farming provided supplementary employment and an additional source of income to many small and marginal farmers.
 The National Dairy Development Board was established in 1965 under the auspices of Operation Flood at Anand, in Gujarat, to promote, plan, and organize dairy development through cooperatives; to provide consultations; and to set up dairy plants, which were then turned over to the cooperatives.
 There were more than 63,000 Anand-style dairy cooperative societies with some 7.5 million members in the early 1990s.
 The milk produced and sold by these farmers brought ₹320 million a day, or more than ₹10 trillion a year.
 The increase in milk production permitted India to end imports of powdered milk and milk-related products.
 In addition, 30,000 tons of powdered milk were exported annually to neighboring countries.
-There was about 50000 cows in India.